 A question I am often asked by runners new to the trails regards walking; walking, that is, during a trail run.
-Those who have come from a road running background have sometimes become conditioned to seeing walking as some kind of failure, whilst those who are new to running altogether simply do not know whether they should be moving forwards at a walking pace or not.
-My response to their question is initially simple; yes, it acceptable to walk during a trail run.
+Those who have come from a road running background have sometimes become conditioned to seeing walking as some kind of failure, whilst those who are new to running altogether simply don't know whether it's OK to move forwards at a walking pace or not.
+My response to their question is initially simple; yes, it's quite acceptable to walk during a trail run.
 Sometimes you have to, sometimes you need to and sometimes you might choose to, and here are some of my reasons why.

-The terrain you are on may force you to walk.
+* The terrain you are on might force you to walk.
 It might be too steep to physically run up or down, or it might be unsafe to move forwards at a faster pace.
 If you look at the runners on pretty much any fell race and you will see some, if not all of them, walking up very steep slopes.
 When the gradient reaches a certain angle, running either becomes so slow that walking is in fact just as quick and more physiologically efficient, or running becomes impossible altogether.
 On a flat trail or path, obstacles in the way can necessitate walking.
-On a recent trail race, a normally dry but rough footpath was flooded for a couple of hundred metres, with no way around.
-We all had to walk through the calf-deep murky water as the holes and tree roots underneath could not be seen.
-Running another 29 miles with a twisted ankle was not an option for anyone.
+On a long-distance trail race I ran, a normally dry but rough footpath was flooded for a couple of hundred metres, with no way around.
+Nearly everyone chose to walk through the calf-deep, murky sludge/water as the holes and tree roots underneath could not be seen.
+Twisting an ankle with another 29 miles to go was something few people chose to risk.

-Walking has less impact on your muscles and draws less from your energy systems than running, and so walk breaks can help your body to keep going for longer; it's a mini-recovery session mid-run.
-The longer the run, the more vital this can be to your endurance.
-In ultra-distance races, this can clearly be seen; there is often just as much walking going on as there is running.
-It is a necessity for most people if they want to keep going.
+* Walking uses some different muscles to running and draws less from your energy systems, so taking a walk break can help your body to keep going for longer; it's a mini-recovery session mid-run.
+The longer the run, the more helpful this can be to your endurance.
+That's why, in ultra-distance races, you'll often see just as much walking going on as there is running.
+Most people have to take walk breaks if they want to keep going.

-The longer the run, the more important nutrition and hydration become.
-Walk breaks not only allow the easier consumption of food and drink, they can also aid with your digestion.
-It’s hard for many people’s stomachs to work efficiently if their blood supply is focused on enabling the muscles to run, and that can lead to intestinal issues.
-Some of the worst stomach pain and bloating I have ever had was caused by trying to eat and drink whilst running to reach a cut-off time in a race.
+* The longer the run, the more important nutrition and hydration become.
+Walk breaks not only allow you to eat and drink more easily, they can also help with your digestion.
+It’s hard for your stomach to work efficiently if your blood supply is focused on enabling the muscles to run, and that can lead to intestinal issues.
+Some of the worst stomach pain and bloating I've ever had was caused by trying to eat and drink whilst running to reach a checkpoint time in a race by a certain time.
 Had I taken the time to walk and digest, I may well have got there quicker in the end, rather than ending up in such discomfort that I could barely move at all.

-Keeping yourself safe whilst out on the trails is important and sometimes this requires you to walk.
+* Keeping yourself safe whilst out on the trails is important and sometimes this requires you to walk.
 Crossing an icy bridge may be safer at a walking pace, or dealing with a field full of cows.
 It’s better to be safe than sorry – the more remote the route, the more important this is, especially if you are out on your own or their is no phone signal.